kevinyen83/PawsAndHearts/README.md

     4-1.
 Display Pet Cards and detailed information
     4-2.
 Ability to Add Pets to Favorites
     4-3.
 Adoption Application Process
+    4-4.
+Map-popup (27 May 2024 New release!)

-5. Paw Profile Page (9 April 2024 New release!)
+6. Paw Profile Page (9 April 2024 New release!)
     5-1.
-Create new pet profile after logging into a user account
+Create a new pet profile after logging into a user account

 ### Built With